 We are currently using LNP formulations to advance our programs for genetic liver diseases, including Glycogen Storage Disease Type Ia, or GSDIa, also known as Von Gierke disease, and Alpha-1 Antitrypsin Deficiency, or Alpha-1, and chronic hepatitis B infection.
 In December 2021, we nominated BEAM-301, a liver-targeting LNP formulation of base editing reagents designed to correct the R83C mutation, the most common disease-causing mutation of GSDIa, as our first in vivo development candidate.
-We anticipate initiating IND-enabling studies for BEAM-301 and nominating a second liver-targeted development candidate in 2022.
+We anticipate initiating IND-enabling studies for BEAM-301 in the second half of this year and nominating a second liver-targeted development candidate in 2022.